TheJa750/PrayerPals/README.md

 ## Features

 - User authentication with registration and secure JWT/session management
-- Create, join, and manage private groups using unique invitation codes
+- Create, join, and manage private groups using unique, semi-customizable invitation codes
 - Post new prayer requests for group members to see and discuss
 - Comment on requests with updates, encouragement, or prayers
-- Simple, mobile-friendly design using Svelte and Vite
+- Simple UI design using Svelte and Vite
 - Group admin tools (kick/ban/promote, change invite code, manage group rules)
 - Markdown support for group rules/info
 - Modern Go backend (Gorilla Mux, PostgreSQL, SQLC) for reliability and security